Joan Krauskopf: Consideration for nomination to the Eighth Circuit

 In 1978 or 1979, President Jimmy Carter strongly and publicly considered nominating Krauskopf to a newly created seat on the United States Court of Appeals for the Eighth Circuit.
 However, Krauskopf received a "not qualified" rating from the American Bar Association because of an alleged lack of judicial experience.
-A White House staffer disputed that assertion, noting that the judges on the Eighth Circuit felt Krauskopf's teaching responsibilities had give her the requisite experience to handle the job, and that Krauskopf was thought by some in the ABA to be too liberal.
-Despite support for her candidacy by Missouri Sen. Thomas Eagleton, Carter himself, on the recommendation of his attorney general, Griffin Bell, made the decision not to proceed with Krauskopf's nomination.
+A White House staffer disputed that assertion, noting that the judges on the Eighth Circuit felt Krauskopf's teaching responsibilities had given her the requisite experience to handle the job, and that Krauskopf was thought by some in the ABA to be too liberal.
+Despite support for her candidacy by Missouri Senator Thomas Eagleton, Carter himself, on the recommendation of his attorney general, Griffin Bell, made the decision not to proceed with Krauskopf's nomination.
 Ultimately, Carter wound up nominating Richard S. Arnold to the seat in late 1979.
 He was confirmed in 1980.